pallosp/math-in-markdown-test/README.md

 - ````$`\sqrt{x²+1}`$```` ⟶ $`\sqrt{x²+1}`$

-**Conclusion**: Only works on GitHub.
-VSCode renders the backticks verbatim. npmjs.com doesn't support such expressions at all.
+**Conclusion**: Works only on GitHub.
+VS Code renders the backticks literally. npmjs does not support it at all.

 ## Display equation (`$$...$$`)